zsardisantos/ac215_NewsJuice/services/scraper_deployed/README_scraper_deployed.md

 ### EXTRAS

-How see what schduler jobs are on cloud-run-invoker@newsjuice-123456.iam.gserviceaccount.com:
+How see what scheduler jobs are on cloud-run-invoker@newsjuice-123456.iam.gserviceaccount.com:

 ```bash
 gcloud scheduler jobs list \